aeon-toolkit/aeon-admin/gsoc/README.md

 Participants will need to submit their proposals to [NumFOCUS on the GSoC webpage](https://summerofcode.withgoogle.com/programs/2025/organizations/numfocus).
 Application period opens March 24 and closes April 8.

+Application templates are evailable in the [templates/](https://github.com/aeon-toolkit/aeon-admin/tree/main/gsoc/templates) directory.
+These are not mandatory, but may be useful.
+See the README within.

 ## Use of AI tools

 We discourage the use of AI tools in the creation of GSoC applications and as the main